mne-tools/mne-connectivity/CONTRIBUTING.md

     b.
 Cut/paste the `dev` version's changelog entries from `doc/whats_new.rst` to `doc/whats_new_previous_releases.rst`

     c.
-Run the `tools/generate_citation.py` script with the new version number as an argument (including micro version information, e.g., `0.8.0`) to update the information in `CITATION.cff`.
+Run the `tools/generate_citation.py` script with the new major-minor-micro version number as an argument (e.g., `0.8.0`) to update the information in `CITATION.cff`.
 Note, this will use the current date for the release date field.

-3. With the pull request merged, create a new maintenance branch named with the version number of the new version (e.g., `maint/0.8`).
+3. With the pull request merged, create a release tag for the new major-minor-micro version number (e.g., `v0.8.0`) on the `main` branch, and publish the release on GitHub.

-4. Create a release tag for the new version (e.g., `v0.8`) on the `main` branch and publish the release on GitHub.
+4. Create a new maintenance branch named with the major-minor version number of the new version (e.g., `maint/0.8`).

-5. Trusted publishing action (`.github/workflows/release.yml`) will automatically add the new release to PyPI.
+5. Trusted publishing action (`.github/workflows/release.yml`) will automatically add the new release to PyPI, which will in turn be picked up by the [conda-forge feedstock](https://github.com/conda-forge/mne-connectivity-feedstock).